Final Fantasy Legend 2 Help and General Guides

 Character types grow stats differently.
 Humans and Mutants raise them after battles, and some potions give them permanently.
 Robots get them from their equipment.
 Monsters' stats are preset by the game designers.

 HP: Hit Points.
 HP is reduced by physical and magical damage.
-When a character's HP is reaches 0, he or she becomes stunned until after combat, then he or she is automatically revived with 1 HP left.
+When a character's HP reaches 0, e becomes stunned until after combat, then e is automatically revived with 1 HP left.
 Max HP is 999.

 STR: Strength.
 A character with higher STR will deal more damage with physical weapons such as swords and axes.
 STR also affects counterattack skills like Counter and Revenge sword.
 Max STR is 99.